Collecting: Psychological aspects

 Psychological factors can play a role in both the motivation for keeping a collection and the impact it has on the collector's life.
 These factors can be positive or negative.

 The hobby of collecting often goes hand-in-hand with an interest in the objects collected and what they represent, for example collecting postcards may reflect an interest in different places and cultures.
 For this reason, collecting can have educational benefits, and some collectors even become experts in their field.

 Maintaining a collection can be a relaxing activity that counteracts the stress of life, while providing a purposeful pursuit which prevents boredom.
 The hobby can lead to social connections between people with similar interests and the development of new friendships.
 It has also been shown to be particularly common among academics.

 Collecting for most people is a choice, but for some it can be a compulsion, sharing characteristics with obsessive hoarding.
 When collecting is passed between generations, it might sometimes be that children have inherited symptoms of obsessive–compulsive disorder.
 Collecting can sometimes reflect a fear of scarcity, or of discarding something and then later regretting it.

 Carl Jung speculated that the widespread appeal of collecting is connected to the hunting and gathering that was once necessary for human survival.
 Collecting is also associated with memory by association and the need for the human brain to catalogue and organise information and give meaning to ones actions.

+Besides emotional and cognitive motivations, the reward system of the brain plays an important role in collecting.
+Anticipation from anticipated object acquisition, especially if there is rarity or uncertainty, can elicit dopamine release, reinforcing the need to continue acquiring.
+This effect has been greatly elaborated in contemporary collecting cultures related to the blind box or a limited series, in which unpredictability increases excitement and emotional investment.
+Over time, the collection might be included in the person's identity as such and be a manifestation of taste, status, or community affiliation.
+In this manner, collecting influences not only behavioral but also self-concept modification, making this line between hobby and psychological attachment quite blurred.